Guide to power outages

 Rural Western Australia Horizon Power 132 351

-In many cases, outages only last for short periods of time and are usually resolved within an estimated timeframe according to your energy distribution network.
-This will, however, depend on whether the interruption is due to equipment faults, environmental impacts, third party contact, cable digging, or weather-related damage.
+Power outages typically last for short periods of time.
+A resolution will be estimated by the energy distribution network where the power outage occurred.
+Time estimates will depend on whether the power outage is due to equipment faults, environmental impacts, third party contact, cable digging or weather-related damage.

 What are planned power outages?

-A scheduled power outage is essentially the planned maintenance of energy infrastructure, usually carried out by the distributor.
-Much like a car, distribution networks, powerlines and gas pipes require constant upkeep to ensure that electricity and gas supplies run efficiently and safely to homes and businesses.
+A scheduled power outage is planned maintenance of energy infrastructure, usually carried out by the energy distributor.
+Distribution networks, powerlines and gas pipes require constant upkeep to ensure that electricity and gas supplies run efficiently and safely to homes and businesses.

 • Outage start date and time

-• Suburbs or postcodes impacted by power interruption
+• Suburbs or postcodes impacted by power outage

 • Number of customers affected